-All I remember is by six o’clock we were back eating (even though we weren’t in the slighest bit hungry) and now it was boiled bacon and turkey sandwiches washed down with a milky cup o’tea.
+All I remember is by six o’clock we were back eating (even though we weren’t in the slighest bit hungry) and then it was boiled bacon and turkey sandwiches washed down with a milky cup o’ tea.

 There was no ‘drink’ in our house when I was growing up.
 I’m sure the idea behind that was if we didn’t see it when we were young then we’d never drink it later when we grew up.
 Right!